UWB-Adv-Data-Vis/First-Rmd-Git/Instructions.md

 ### Knit the document
 Now that you have all the information you need to update the visualization, you are ready to turn the R Markdown file into an HTML webpage.

 - Press the Knit button so that an HTML file is made.
-After Knitting the document, commit with the message "Knitted the mpg figure to HTML document."
+After Knitting the document, commit with a message like "Knitted the mpg figure to HTML document."

 ### Submit the assignment